 Student Loans Receivable - Loans are categorized by repayment type (in-school, grace, repayment, and delinquent).
 The fair value is estimated using the Authority's current pricing policies and the present value of the future cash flow stream.
-This estimated fair value approximates the amount for which similar loans could currently be purchased on the open market.
+Due to the variable rates of the Authority's student loan receivable portfolio, the carrying value of the portfolio approximates the estimated fair value at June 30, 2010.
+Estimated fair value approximates the amount for which similar loans could currently be purchased on the open market.

-Line of Credit - For the line of credit, the carrying value is a reasonable estimate of fair value as the line of credit has a variable rate.
+ECASLA Payable - For the ECASLA payable, the carrying value is a reasonable estimate of fair value as the maturity of the instrument is less than one year.